arancauchi/dark-past/tromelin.md

 Seven women.
 And an eight-month-old baby.

 They were thin.
 Weathered.
-Sun-darkened after fifteen years under the equatorial sky.
-They were dressed in woven feathers - clothes they had made themselves when the last scraps of fabric rotted away years ago.
+Dressed in woven feathers — clothes they had made themselves when the last fabric rotted away years ago.

 And the fire was still burning.